stanfordnlp/CoreNLP/doc/ner/README.txt

 When run from a jar file, you also have the option of using a serialized classifier contained in the jar file.

-If you use the -jar command, or double-click the jar file, NERGUI is automatically started, and you will also be given the option (under the 'Classifier' menu item) to load a default supplied classifier:

-java -mx1000m -jar stanford-ner.jar

 USING FULL STANFORD CORENLP NER FUNCTIONALITY

 This standalone distribution also allows access to the full NER